RichardValerosoUniverse/World-at-35/README.md

-GitHub is a Spanish-Filipino platform of hardware and software in one is exclusive on its own by default. 🤣 The system is used by all institutions for validity and all processes.
+hiGitHub is a Spanish-Filipino platform of hardware and software in one is exclusive on its own by default. 🤣 The system is used by all institutions for validity and all processes.
 Hence, all fraudulent activities can be monitored.
 There is NO ESCAPE since all transactions and changes/modifications have